fifengine/fifechan/INSTALL.md

 For OpenGL support you need the following libraries installed:
 * OpenGL - check with your graphics card vendor

-Optional OpenGL Contrib Dependencies (Set ENABLE_OPENGL_CONTRIB to Off if you don't need them)
+Optional OpenGL Contrib Dependencies (Set ENABLE_OPENGL_CONTRIB to ON if you need them)
 * OpenGL-FreeType Library - http://oglft.sourceforge.net/